Asifnewaz/SimpleSwiftManager/GoodToKnow/MultiThreadingIOS.md

 1. Serial Queue
 2. Concurrent Queue

->
 > NOTE: Each application have one thread, that is Main Thread

 > By default OS provides:  1 serial queue and 4 concurrent queues

 > Main Dispatch queue is a serial queue

 > 4 Concurrent queue is known as Global Dispatch queue

+> Global Dispatch queue are differetiated only by their priority level

 ## What is a serial queue?
 A serial Dispatch Queue performs only one task at the time.
 Serial queues are often used to synchronize access to a specific value or resource to prevent data races to occur.